tombenbow/bookreviews_project/README.md

 # bookreviews_project
-This repo holds the backend for the website Bookreviews.io, which is a book reviews website (links to hosted FE and FE repo are below).
-The data is stored in a PSQL database and is accessible via a RESTful API.
-The API is hosted on Heroku.
+This repo holds the backend for a book reviews website, Bookreviews.io (links to hosted FE and FE repo are below).
+The data is stored in a PostgreSQL database and is accessible via a RESTful API.
+The API and database are hosted on Heroku.

   ### Endpoints
   ```bash